mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/platform-applications/application-deployment/index.md

 <!-- markdownlint-disable MD004 MD040 -->

-This topic describes how to use the CLI to deploy an application to attached clusters within a workspace.
+This topic describes how to use the CLI to enable an application to deploy to attached clusters within a workspace.
-To use the DKP UI to deploy applications, see [Customize a workspace's applications](../../platform-applications#customize-a-workspaces-applications).
+To use the DKP UI to enable applications, see [Customize a workspace's applications](../../platform-applications#customize-a-workspaces-applications).

 See [Workspace Platform Applications](../../platform-applications#workspace-platform-applications) for a list of all applications and those that are enabled by default.